 Narrator is a UI accessibility tool geared towards keyboard users (other input types are also supported).
 However, Narrator functionality goes beyond the keyboard interactions supported by UWP apps and extra care is required when designing your UWP app for Narrator.
 (The Narrator basics page guides you through the Narrator user experience.)

 Some of the differences between UWP keyboard behaviors and those supported by Narrator include:

 - Extra key combinations for navigation to UI elements that are not exposed through standard keyboard navigation, such as Caps lock + arrow keys to read control labels.

 - Navigation to disabled items.
 By default, disabled items are not exposed through standard keyboard navigation.

 - Control "views" for quicker navigation based on UI granularity.
 Users can navigate to items, characters, word, lines, paragraphs, links, headings, tables, landmarks, and suggestions.
 Standard keyboard navigation exposes these objects as a flat list, which might make navigation cumbersome unless you provide shortcut keys.

 AutoSuggestBox is not accessible to standard keyboard navigation using tab and arrow keys because the user can press the Enter key to submit the search query.
 However, it is accessible through Narrator when the user presses Caps Lock + an arrow key.

-With keyboard, users use Enter key to submit search query
+With keyboard, users press the Enter key to submit search query

-With Narrator, users can use Enter key to submit search query
+With Narrator, users press the Enter key to submit search query

-User is also able to access the search button by Caps Lock + Right arrow key, then press Space key
+With Narrator, users are also able to access the search button using the Caps Lock + Right arrow key, then pressing Space key